ljunggren/boozang-docs/README.md

 In this example, you can follow the progress of the tests in `test1.log` and `test2.log` respectively, and the report will be found in HTML format in `test1.html` and `test2.html`, and in JSON format in `test1.json` and `test2.json`.

 ###### Running tests in parallel using GNU parallel

+*This part is deprecated an no loner recommended, even if it's probably works.*

 You can also create an automated test runners that uses a given number of worker processes to run tests.
 In this example we use the great GNU parallel (https://www.gnu.org/software/parallel/).
 This allows us to simply dispatch tests to a number of worker processes.